UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings: Acknowledgments

 He is a professor with the School of Computer and Information Technology, Beijing Jiaotong University.
 His main fields of expertise and current research interests include big data technology, intelligent systems, complex networks, and traffic data mining. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Huaiyu Wan} received the Ph.D. degree in computer science and technology from Beijing Jiaotong University, Beijing, China, in 2012.

 He is a professor with the School of Computer and Information Technology, Beijing Jiaotong University.
-His current research interests focus on spatio-temporal data mining, social network mining, information extraction, and knowledge graph. \end{IEEEbiography}
+His current research interests focus on spatiotemporal data mining, social network mining, information extraction, and knowledge graph. \end{IEEEbiography}